 Rita Stender : Rowe Street Right-of-Way.
 Rita Stender reported she has maintained the S. Rowe Street right-of-way (ROW), adjacent to her property, for several years and requested the city deed her 40′ (half of the ROW).
 Stender stated she would not place buildings or temporary structures on the property.
 Jackie Puck stated to have Stender pay $1.00 for the ROW and all attorney costs incurred with the transfer, as done with a similar situation in the past.
 Brockmann stated city utilities (sanitary and storm sewer) are in the S. Rowe Street ROW and the City needs 20′ on both sides of the sanitary sewer for access.
 Discussion was held on having Stender obtain a survey to locate her property lines first.
 Council had no objections on transferring a portion of the ROW to Stender.
 Attorney Schirman stated following a survey, a written offer with any restrictions and a public hearing is needed before final council approval.

 Blake Selby : Quad Cities Fitness.
 Blake Selby presented information to the council and stated he would like to offer a free fitness class every Saturday throughout the summer at 1:00 p.m. at Watertower Park, starting May 30th.
-He stated his gym is located in Bettendorf but has been seeking a second location and is offering the free classes to test the market, to make sure there is enough interest for a fitness center.
+He stated his gym is located in Bettendorf but has been seeking a second location and is offering the free classes to test the market, to make sure there is enough interest for a fitness center where people can exercise using a Science Based Six Pack program.
 He requested approval for the event to be sponsored by the City and discussed the liability waivers he presented.
 Attorney Schirman questioned the council if the City wants to co-sponsor an event for a private enterprise.
-During discussion, council members stated the free classes at the park are a great idea and they support him having the classes but can't co-sponsor/allow use of the city logo on the advertisements and forms.
-Mengler commended Selby for offering the classes and supports him but moved to not allow him to utilize the City's name and logo on all advertisement and forms.
+During discussion, council members stated the free classes at the park are a great idea and they support him having the classes but can’t co-sponsor/allow use of the city logo on the advertisements and forms.
+Mengler commended Selby for offering the classes and supports him but moved to not allow him to utilize the City’s name and logo on all advertisement and forms.
 Seconded by Koehler.
 Motion carried.
 Attorney Schirman offered to speak to his attorney regarding the waiver and release of liability.